wasabipesto/beehive/src/plex/index.md

 ## Movies

 Most of the movies I download are around 5GB each, though there are plenty of exceptions both larger and smaller.
-I've been moving towards 1080p files for most new releases, which are higher quality but take up a bit more space.
+Some of my new downloads come in 1080p, which are higher quality but take up a bit more space.
 At current storage prices, this comes out to about 7 cents for a typical movie.

+For quite a while I had lower-quality screens or watched TV from a distance, and so I never really noticed a difference between 720p and 1080p.
+Over time I've started noticing these differences more and more, and now when I download something I think is visually impressive I'll grab it in 1080p.
+Eventually I would like to upgrade my entire collection and standardize on 1080p, but that will take a significant storage upgrade to accomplish.

 ```js
 Plot.plot({